antoniojbt/project_quickstart/README.rst

 Installation
 ############

 I've tested on MAC OS X and Linux.
-Untested in Windows and Python 2.7.

 Please raise an issue if you have problems.